Alpha Sigma Alpha: Alumnae awards

 Alumnae chapters may receive several different awards: Palm, Star, or Crown Chapter; the Crown of Excellence; and Outstanding Membership Growth/Alumnae Panhellenic Engagement/Collegiate Chapter Relations/Programs/Community Involvement, Service and Giving.

 Individual alumnae may receive their own awards.
 Alumnae whose professional or community achievements have attracted recognition outside of the sorority receive the Recognition of Eminence Award.
 First presented in 2012 at the sorority's national convention, the Alpha Sigma Alpha Foundation Heart of Giving Award is given to an alumna who has made a significant contribution of time or money to a charitable organizations.
 The Evelyn G. Bell Award, named after a past national president, is given to an alumna member who exhibits exceptional leadership, loyalty and commitment to the sorority by serving as a collegiate officer, alumnae officer, and national volunteer.
 Other awards presented to members for dedication and service to the sorority are the Helen Corey Award, the Wilma Wilson Sharp Award, the Agape Award, and the Outstanding Advisor Award.

-Current chapters
+Chapters

-There are currently over 175 chapters of Alpha Sigma Alpha nationwide with more than 120,000 members.
-A national housing corporation was created in 2015.
+There are currently over 175 chapters of Alpha Sigma Alpha in the United States.